tomaszwasik31/waldo/README.md

 This is the documentation for the Waldo App, a game where players search for Waldo in various pictures.
 The app utilizes Firestore for the scoreboard functionality and Webflow for the frontend design.

+## Live Version

+You can play the live version of the Waldo App by visiting the following link: [Waldo App Live Version](https://waldo-tomaszwasik31.vercel.app/).

 ## Game Description

 The Waldo App is a fun game that challenges players to find Waldo, the elusive character, in different pictures.
 The goal is to locate Waldo as quickly as possible to earn a high score.